nimaaskarian/br/README.md

-A pretty simple bash script for buildign a second `br`ain.
+A pretty simple bash script for building a second `br`ain.

 # ideas